 Just like our DIY outdoor couch, the matching chair was built to go with these outdoor cushions that I love.
 They recently came back in stock and I ordered another set for the chair.

 If you use different cushions make sure to adjust the below measurements.
 A reader found these other cushions which are similar in size, and this store has other outdoor cushions to choose from as well, but again measurements would still need some adjusting.
-Here are a few more cushion options as well.
+Here are a few more cushion options and here as well.

 Overall, the chair build is very similar to the DIY outdoor couch, there are a few modifications and a few less 2×3 boards.
 But, I will still break it down step by step below and I have a full video tutorial below as well!

 Also, if you are new to woodworking and building, see my woodworking for beginner’s post with 6 easy tips to get started!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.